Take your management skills up a notch.

 from the Shared Power in Supervision Training

-Get 1-year access to an online portal with presentation slides, sample meeting agendas, and more.
+Get 6-month access to our online portal with presentation slides, sample meeting agendas, and more

-Ask questions and share updates in Zoom office hours weeks after the training.
+Ask questions and share updates later in our virtual office hours

 Meet Your Instructors!